DynamicProgrammingEECS441/PicassoXS/src/backend/tfserver/QuickStart_GeneralModel.md

    1. each docker image take 2 port
    2. you need to specify the machine port and docker port (8501, 8500 fixed)

+Note :

+1. tf server runs use port `8500`(gRPC), `8501`(REST) `inside docker`
+2. `-p` command "link" your local computer / server's port with docker port
+3. `-p 0000:8500` means you have link your local computer `0000` port with docker port `8500` and you can send your gRPC request to `localhost:0000` and this request will be re-direct to `8500` inside docker, which is the port that tf server use.

 ```shell
 >> docker run -t -p ${MACHINE_PORT_FOR_gRPC}:8500 -p ${MACHINE_PORT_FOR_RESTfil}:8501 xiaosong99/servable:${MODEL_NAME}